 For a long time, businesses and individuals have operated with the difficulty of doing certain actions remotely.
 Among these is the signing of documents.
 Distances, borders, differences in time zones, each signer’s own organizational constraints, unforeseen events are all constraints contributing to the pressure for providing an electronic solution for this important need.

-At Content Gardening Studio, we have been thinking about this type of problem for almost 3 years, and we have developed our electronique signature tool for the needs of businesses.
-It is a web application that installs on the hosting infrastructure of the company, and it can be integrated into their organization and their information system.
+At Content Gardening Studio, we have been working on this issue for almost three years, and we have developed our electronic signature tool to address the needs of businesses.
+It is a web application that can be installed in the hosting infrastructure of a company, integrating into their organization and information systems.

-- User can sign a document by loading it into the system
+- Users can sign a document by loading it into the system

-- The user can co-sign a document (in the case of a partnership or business relationship)
+- Users can co-sign a document (in the case of a partnership or business relationship)

 - Instant creation of the file containing the signature and subsequent use of the latter

 - Identity verification: Sending a code by email or SMS to verify the identity of the signer